mrkev/clocktower/README.md

 Clocktower
 ==========

-** Strictly beta software.
-Don't use as your main planning shenaningan cause backwards compatibility between versions is not guaranteed. **
+**Strictly beta software.
+Don't use as your main planning shenaningan becasue backwards compatibility between versions is not guaranteed.**

-Clocktower is a very early attempt to replace Chequerd.
-It uses the RedAPI and whatnot.
-It doesn't even have a decent README, but it works.
-It has collision detection, and a drag & drop GUI to select courses.

 *Currently only Firefox, Chrome and Safari are supported.
 Opera hasn't been tested.
 IE suprisingly doesn't work, and won't be officially supported for a while.
-If you want to work on IE support, I'll accept your PRs with `#respect`.
+If you want to work on IE support, I'll accept your PRs with `#respect`.*

 Trackpad with some good horizontal scrolling highly recommended.

+## Getting Started

+First, make sure you have Node.js installed.

+Then clone.

+    git clone git@github.com:mrkev/clocktower.git && cd clocktower

+Install dependencies.

+    npm install

+Run.

+    node index

+Clocktower will fetch all course information from RedAPI, process it and then start the server.

 ### Known Bugs

     [ ] Pre-enroll has to be scrolled to after revealed [ ] Scrollbar display issues on Safari
+    [ ] Course tooltips interfere with course dropzones

 ### Todo